-Oregon’s experiment, which is limited to assisted suicide, raises a particular concern as there is no witness known to be present in two out of three cases in which the lethal poison is ingested.
+Oregon’s experiment, which is limited to assisted suicide, raises a particular concern as there is no witness known to be present in four out of ten cases in which the lethal poison is ingested.

 It may have been administered to them by a family member or other person under duress, surreptitiously or violently.
 Such is the design of this assisted suicide scheme that we can never know.

-What we do know is that assisted suicide is being chosen more for existential reasons, including feeling a burden on family and friends (54% of cases) than because of any concern about inadequate pain control (mentioned by 25% of people).
+What we do know is that assisted suicide is being chosen more for existential reasons, including feeling a burden on family and friends (59% of cases in 2019) than because of any concern about inadequate pain control (mentioned by 26.6% of people overall).

 Oregon’s Dying With Dignity Act which allows medical practitioners to prescribe lethal drugs to a person to use to commit suicide came into force on 27 October 1997.

 Oregon publishes annual reports on the operation of the Dying With Dignity Act.
 Although the data is limited nonetheless a careful analysis of the 22 annual reports published to date reveals significant issues with the practice of physician assisted suicide in Oregon.

 The number of deaths from ingesting lethal substances prescribed under Oregon’s Death With Dignity Act reached 188 in 2019 continuing a steady rise since 1998, the first full year of the Act’s operation when 16 people died under its provisions.
 Assisted suicide accounted for 1 in 200 deaths of persons in Oregon in 2018.

 Pain is not a major issue but “being a burden” is